Goodwood Festival of Speed: Good to know!

 How can I follow the Festival of Speed from home?

-As in previous years, the organisers are offering a free livestream for the comeback.
+As in previous years, the organisers are offering a free livestream.
 The action will be broadcast live on YouTube throughout the weekend, and there are also offers to follow the festival on other social networks.
 The commentary is only available in English.

 Why didn’t they begin racing on the old circuit right away instead of the hillclimb in front of Goodwood House?